gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 \indent To simplify the results, combining the two groups of variables into the four possible combinations on each has the potential to simplify the results -- or at least allow exploration of additional research questions.
+The ``interaction`` function is used to create two new variables that have four levels that are combinations of the different options from none to both of each type (*copier* and *liar*).
+In the tableplot in
-In the tableplot in Figure \@ref(fig:Figure5-19), you can see the four categories for each, starting with no bad behavior of either type (which is fortunately the most popular response on both variables!).
+Figure \@ref(fig:Figure5-19), you can see the four categories for each, starting with no bad behavior of either type (which is fortunately the most popular response on both variables!).
 For each